 - Reputation loss

-Almost all businesses store some amount of personally identifiable information on employees or customers, and these companies are legally obligated to protect this information.
+Almost all businesses store some personally identifiable information on employees or customers, and these companies are legally obligated to protect this information.
 In case of an information breach, the company is bound to face reputation loss in the market.

 - Regulatory Fines